vari-bbc/Intro_to_Linux_for_HPC/docs/02_bioinfx_example.md

 ```

 Below is a SLURM job script to run Salmon.
 For now, do not worry about how the code works.
 Copy the code and paste it into a new file.
 Save it as `run_salmon.sh` in your username directory.
-If you have issues with this task, you can copy the job script directly using the command, `cp /varidata/researchtemp/hpctmp/BBC_workshop_June2023/kin.lau/run_salmon.sh .`.
+If you have issues with this task, you can download the job script directly using the command, `wget https://raw.githubusercontent.com/vari-bbc/Intro_to_Linux_for_HPC/refs/heads/main/resources/sec2/run_salmon.sh`.

 ``` bash